-Such a standard allows end users to move between different wallet software trivially, and thus sets down a framework for a more cohesive ecosystem to grow.
+Such a standard allows end users to move between different wallet software trivially and established the framework for a more cohesive ecosystem to grow.

-The standard has 5 levels part of its path:
+The standard has five levels as part of its path:

 m / 44' / coin_type' / account' / change / address_index

 EIP-0003: Deterministic Wallet Standard attempts to define a specific

 coin_type for the Ergo ecosystem, as well as a policy for how wallets use the

 Registered coin_types can be found in SLIP-0044